Paris Olympic dressage teams: find out who will ride at the Games

 Keep track of who will be riding in the dressage at this summer’s Olympics (30 July – 4 August) on this page – we will update the list as Paris Olympic dressage teams and individuals are announced.

-In total, there will be 60 starters in the dressage at this year’s Olympics.
+In total, there will be 60 starters in the dressage at the Paris Olympics.
 15 teams of three will compete and there are also 15 individual spots for nations which have not qualified a team.
 Each team will also be taking a travelling reserve who will be able to swap in under certain circumstances.

 Paris Olympic dressage teams